sourcehawk/go-prometheus-gaugevecset/README.md

 ## Usage

-To use the recorder to create metrics, the easiest drop-in way to use it is with `SetStatusCondition`, which comes instead of `meta.SetStatusCondition`.
+The easiest drop-in way to start using the metrics recorder it with `SetStatusCondition`, which comes instead of `meta.SetStatusCondition`.

 To delete the metrics for a given custom resource, simply call `RemoveConditionsFor` and pass the object.